 Aug 08, 2016

-This two-page document describes noteworthy successes in advancing health and health care through nursing, and can be used as a handout at meetings or events.
-Please note that this document is updated regularly to reflect the latest progress and accomplishments, so be sure to more
+This two-page document offers an overview of successes on multiple fronts in advancing health and health care through nursing, and can be used as a handout at meetings or events.
+This document is updated regularly to reflect the latest progress and accomplishments, so more

 Issues: Building Healthier Communities, Improving Access to Care, Increasing Diversity, Promoting Nursing Leadership, Transforming Nursing Education, Tools & Tips: Communications and marketing, Milestones, Organizational excellence, Location: National,